 Moreover, TISCO Bank has adopted IRB approach for the calculation of credit risk-weighted assets for Floor Plan Financing since the period of 31 January 2017 where the credit rating systems are developed in accordance with the frameworks as used in corporate loan portfolio.
+And since the period of 31 December 2020, the Bank has adopted IRB approach for the calculation of credit risk-weighted assets for SME loan where the credit rating systems are also developed in accordance with the frameworks as used in corporate loan portfolio.

 The credit grades resulted from the credit scoring models shall be used in credit risk-weighted assets following IRB approach.
-Moreover, the credit grades shall also be used in credit approval process, portfolio performance monitoring, loan loss provisioning and business strategic planning.
+Moreover, the credit grades shall also be used in credit approval process, portfolio performance monitoring, expected credit loss provisioning and business strategic planning.